nestauk/asf_core_data/README.md

 The EPC Register provides data on building characteristics and energy efficiency.
 Visit the respective websites for [England and Wales](https://epc.opendatacommunities.org/) and [Scotland](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fdomestic-energy-performance-certificates) to learn more.

 You can retrieve the data either by downloading it or pulling it from the S3 bucket with `make inputs-pull`.
-If you chose to download the data, please follow the steps [here](#epc_update).
+If you choose to download the data, please follow the steps [here](#epc_update).

 In `inputs/data/EPC/raw_data` you can find the raw EPC data.
 The current version holds up to 2021.